Babies born by cesarean section have a weaker immune response to vaccines than babies born normally, a study has found.

 The research team added that all the newborns studied were born at full term, so there was no possibility that they were affected by premature birth or other diseases.

-The research team speculated that this difference in immune response between babies born vaginally and babies born by caesarean section could be due to the different types of beneficial bacteria present in the baby’s body at birth.
+The research team speculated that this difference in immune response between babies born vaginally and babies born by caesarean section might be due to the different types of beneficial bacteria present in the baby’s body at birth.

 Birth is to leave the sterile space of the womb and enter a world full of germs.